 In the United States, the average cost of concrete labor per hour is $45.
 If your design is unique, it will often take longer to pour, thus raising the overall cost of your patio installation.

-Poured Concrete vs. Concrete Pavers
+Poured Concrete Is Cheaper Than Concrete Pavers

 Concrete patios can come in two forms: poured concrete and concrete pavers.
 Both of these are great options, but they come with their own pros and cons.